ufsit/ufsit-portal/README.md

 $ npm install
 ```

-When running the application, you will access to a local MySQL database for testing.
+When running the application, you will need root access to a local MySQL database for testing.
 If you are on Mac OSX and you use homebrew, you can install this easily:

 ```
 $ brew install mysql
-$ mysql.server start
+$ mysql.server start # this will need to be started on reboot
 ```

-If you are on a Linux system, install the MySQL using your preferred package manager.
+If you are on a Linux system, install MySQL using your preferred package manager.
-If you are on Windows, install MySQL directly from the official website
+If you are on Windows, install MySQL directly from an official website installer.
+No particular version of MySQL is required (in fact we are actually using MariaDB in Heroku) as we are using the bare minimum of SQL features.

 ### Importing the database